-A number of experienced physicians serve as adjunct faculty or guest speakers at schools and medical conferences.
+Many experienced physicians serve as adjunct faculty or guest speakers at schools and medical conferences.

-Special areas of expertise
+- Special areas of expertise

-Participation in research studies or clinical trials
+- Participation in research studies or clinical trials

 This may indicate that the physician is involved in the development of new and advanced treatments.

-Make sure your doctor admits patients to a hospital, clinic or surgery center that has undergone a rigorous on-site evaluation against established quality and safety standards, such as that provided by The Joint Commission.
+Make sure your doctor admits patients to a hospital, clinic or surgery center that has undergone a rigorous on-site evaluation and meets established quality and safety standards, such as that provided by The Joint Commission.
 Also, verify that your insurance plan covers care at those facilities.

-- Some physicians tell patients exactly what to do, such as which medication to take, rather than discussing options with them.
+Some physicians tell patients exactly what to do, such as which medication to take, rather than discussing options with them.
 This is welcomed by patients who want the doctor to make all decisions about their care.

-- Others offer several options and make a recommendation.
+Others offer several options and make a recommendation.
 For example, “You can reduce the sodium in your diet or take medication to control your blood pressure.
 I would recommend the medication.”